 - Give your in-house IT team tools to work more effectively.
 The insights gained through penetration testing can reduce your staffing requirements, saving you money and freeing up key team members to work on longer term projects.

 Who Needs Penetration Testing?

 Penetration testing can benefit any business, whether they have an in-house IT team or not.
-Rather than being a one-size-fits-all solution, penetration testing services are customized to the specifics of your network and your industry.
+Rather than being a one-size-fits-all solution, penetration testing solutions are customized to the specifics of your network and your industry.
 As such, it can be as extensive or as focused as it needs to be.

 Any business that handles sensitive information — whether it’s credit card transactions, health records, intellectual property or anything else that is covered by privacy regulations — can benefit from regular pen testing.
 While pen testing should be part of your routine IT security maintenance protocol, there are certain situations in which an increased awareness of internal and external risks is required.
 These include: